Naayak: Overseas

 The film collected ₹45 lakh in overseas receipts on its opening day, which increased to ₹65 lakh on its second day.
 However, the film's trade was severely affected by Seethamma Vakitlo Sirimalle Chettu, dropping 70% at the overseas box office, with a three-day total of ₹92 lakh, compared to Seethamma Vakitlo Sirimalle Chettu 3 day opening day total of ₹1.13 crore.
 The film collected ₹2.11 crore in six days at the overseas box office.
-The film did good business by the end of its second weekend at the USA box office, ranking third in the charts by collecting ₹2.53 crore, despite of the adverse effect of Seethamma Vakitlo Sirimalle Chettu which was in first place.
+The film did good business by the end of its second weekend at the USA box office, ranking third in the charts by collecting ₹2.53 crore, despite the adverse effect of Seethamma Vakitlo Sirimalle Chettu which was in first place.
 Matru Ki Bijlee Ka Mandola stood in second place, although its per screen average was lower than that of Naayak.
 The film suffered a big setback after the release of Race 2 and Vishwaroopam, dropping to sixth place while collecting ₹2.65 crore in 23 days.